 Read on below for an abridged version of one of the chapters, and head HERE to order a copy now.

 WHY DOES OUR ALPHABET GO IN ABC ORDER?

-Take it back to its very basics, in fact, and you’ll be able to trace a handful of our letters back to the hieroglyphs of Ancient Egypt.
+Take it back to its basics, in fact, and you’ll be able to trace a handful of our letters back to the hieroglyphs of Ancient Egypt.
 The reason why our letters M and N have vaguely zigzagging, undulating shapes?
 Once upon a time, they were they were hieroglyphs represented by water and a snake:

-In 1928, a farmer in Syria accidentally disturbed a large slab hidden beneath the surface of one of his fields.
+In 1928, a farmer in Syria unwittingly disturbed a large stone slab hidden beneath the surface of one of his fields.
 It sounds like something from an Indiana Jones film, but as he hauled the slab from the earth, the ground around it gave way and revealed the entrance to a vast relic-filled tomb—a remnant of the long-lost Bronze Age city of Ugarit.

-It seems likely that some four or five millennia ago, the alphabet above was being actively taught—either to children or prospective scribes and translators—in an ancient Ugaritic language school.
-Perhaps, then, this order was being used because there was a mnemonic device attached to it that made these letters easier to memorize?
+But why had this ancient alphabet been written out over and over and over again, as it had been at Ugarit?
+Well, it seems likely that some four or five millennia ago, the cuneiform alphabet above was being actively taught—either to children, or to prospective scribes and translators—in an ancient Ugaritic language school.
+Perhaps then, this stock repeated order was being used because there was a mnemonic device attached to it that made these letters easier to memorize?
 Some scholars have even attempted to make sense of the letters above, and pointed out that the opening letters here essentially (and not uncoincidentally) spell out ‘father’ and ‘grandfather’.